Why you shouldn’t share pictures of your Covid tests online

 Shahzad Ali, CEO at Get Licensed - a company that helps businesses with security - said that it was “inevitable” that fake Covid passes would emerge as soon as venues started asking for proof of Covid status.

-He told Wales Online: “We have seen fake documentation for many years, for example, fake IDs have been a regular feature at nightclubs for a number of years.
-This is just a new complication that door supervisors will soon become used to facing.
+“We have seen fake documentation for many years, for example, fake IDs have been a regular feature at nightclubs for a number of years.
+This is just a new complication that door supervisors will soon become used to facing,” he told Wales Online.

 He added: “There is obviously going to be a market for Covid passes, because there will be people who want to go about their life like normal and not have to take Covid tests for things they didn’t have to before, so it is extremely important that you look after your Covid pass.